bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ```

 This happens a lot and you need to learn how to be patient.
 Always try to respond by explaining **why the team decided to reject.**
-Try to propose an alternative that will work for the users.
-Usually, there is some other project that helps, or tooling, or API
+Try to propose an alternative that will work for the user.
+Usually, there is some other project that helps, tooling, or API
 that your contributor can integrate with your project instead!
 [See example "No" in Thanos project.](https://github.com/thanos-io/thanos/issues/2014#issuecomment-579824888)

 Users sometimes don't understand your project.
 Some of them don't see complexities.
 They miss what maintenance burden means.